 What is ‘catarrh’?

-Catarrh is not even well defined in the medical textbooks – except to say that the term comes from ancient Greek times and literally means ‘to flow down’.
+Catarrh is not clearly described in medical textbooks.
+The word comes from ancient Greek and means ‘to flow down’.

-What we do know about people who suffer from catarrh is that they experience the sensation most of the time and often for many years.
-Most people will get a degree of catarrh when they have a cold or flu, but this usually clears away quite quickly.
-People with chronic or long standing catarrh usually describe the feeling of having a constant cold but without any of the other symptoms of a cold.
+People with catarrh experience the feeling most of the time and often for many years.
+Most people will get a bit of catarrh when they have a cold or flu.
+This usually clears away quite quickly.
+People with chronic or long-lasting catarrh usually describe feeling like they have a constant cold but without any of the other symptoms.

 Two Types of Catarrh

-There appears to be two types of catarrh.
+There seem to be two types of catarrh.

-- There are some patients who experience catarrh with an excess of mucus that actually runs out of their nose (known as ‘rhinitis’).
+- Some patients experience catarrh as an excess of mucus that runs out of their nose.
+This is known as rhinitis.

-- There are other patients, however, who experience the same sensation of an excess of mucus but are unable to clear anything out of their nose or their throat.
-This can be frustrating for them.
+- Other patients experience the same feeling of an excess of mucus but can’t clear anything out of their nose or their throat.
+This can be frustrating.

 What causes catarrh?

-Research suggests that catarrh is not related to allergy, nor is it due to any abnormality of the way mucus is transported within the nose.
-It is possible that the catarrh may be due more to an abnormality of the feeling in the lining of the back of the nose and the throat.
-This may explain why so many patients find it difficult to spit out the mucus that they are sensing at the back of the throat.
+Catarrh doesn’t seem to be caused by allergies.
+It is not due to anything unusual about the way mucus is transported inside the nose.
+It is possible that catarrh could be more due to an issue with the feeling in the lining of the back of the nose and the throat.
+This may explain why so many patients find it difficult to spit out the mucus that they sense at the back of the throat.

 What are the symptoms of catarrh?

-Catarrh is associated with a great number of other symptoms.
-Apart from the sensation of mucus at the back of the nose or throat, or of a persistent desire to clear the throat, patients may also notice other symptoms.
+Catarrh is linked with a lot of other symptoms.
+As well as the feeling of mucus at the back of the nose or throat, or a constant need to clear the throat, patients may notice other symptoms.
 These include:

-- crackling or dragging sensation in the ears,
+- a crackling or dragging feeling in the ears

-- a sensation of choking or something stuck in the throat,
+- a feeling of choking or something stuck in the throat

 How is catarrh diagnosed?